Hanyang97/UROP/README.md

 # UROP

 This is the UROP I have done in 2021 summer.
 Functions can be found in utils.py.
+Models can be found in model.py.
+Tokeniser can be found in tokenizer.py.

 There are three groups of ipynbs.
 In each group, 1000 represents split of 100:0.
 9010 represents split of 90:10.
 The first group is clustering purely based on number of initial commands chosen.